ReactiveX/RxSwift/README.md

 There is no additional flags or fields required.
 Rx takes care of all that transient mess.

-### Other use cases
+### Aggregating network requests

-But what if you need to fire two requests, and aggregate results when they have both finished?
+What if you need to fire two requests, and aggregate results when they have both finished?

 Well, there is of course `zip` operator